harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/traffic-shifting-step.md

 ---
-title: Kubernetes Traffic Shifting Step
+title: Kubernetes Traffic Routing Step
-description: This topic describes how to route traffic in pipelines using the traffic shifting step.
+description: This topic describes how to route traffic in pipelines using the traffic routing step.
 sidebar_position: 11
 ---